-If an application attempts to present DRM protected content using the HTML5 <video> element and this is denied by the DRM system then this failure shall be reported to the application by a MediaError whose code property is set to MEDIA_ERR_DECODE.
+If an application attempts to present DRM protected MPEG DASH content using the HTML5 <video> element and this is not decrypted by any of the DRM systems that are both listed in the DASH MPD using a ContentProtection element and active according to the state of the oipfDrmAgent object (see the setActiveDRM method defined in clause A.2.27), then this failure shall be reported to the application by a MediaError whose code property is set to MEDIA_ERR_DECODE.
 The application is then responsible for checking if the reason for this error was related to DRM and if so, obtaining more details about the error from the DRM system.
 For DRM systems that an application can access through the oipfDrmAgent object, these two steps would be done using the sendDrmMessage method.